YetAnotherNerd/whatlastgenre/README.md

 artists from different music sites.
 The tags get merged, split up, filtered, scored and put together, then the best scored tags will be saved as genre metadata in the corresponding album tracks.
-If a tag is supplied from more then one source, their individual scores will be summed up.
+If a tag is supplied from more then one source their individual scores will be summed up.
 Equal tags in different writings will be merged together.

 ### Tags scoring with count (Last.FM, MusicBrainz, What partially)
-If counts are supplied for the tags, they will get scored by `count/topcount`, where `topcount` is the highest count of all tags from a source.
-So the top tag gets a score of 1.0, a tag having only half of the top tag's count gets a score of 0.5 and so on.
+If counts are supplied for the tags they will get scored by `count/topcount`, where `topcount` is the highest count of all tags from a source.
+So the top tag gets a score of `1.0`, a tag having only half of the top tag's count gets a score of `0.5` and so on.

 ### Tags scoring without count (Discogs, What partially)
 Tags supplied without a count will be scored `0.85^(n-1)`, where `n` is the total number of tags supplied by this source.
 The more tags the lower the score for each tag will be.
-So if only one tag is supplied, it will get a score of 1.0, two tags will get a score of 0.85 each, three get 0.72 each and so on...
+So if only one tag is supplied, it will get a score of `1.0`, two tags will get a score of `0.85` each, three get `0.72` each and so on...

 ### Score multiplier/modifier

 #### Score multiplier for different sources
-Every source (What, Last.FM, MusicBrainz, Discogs) has its own score multiplier, so sources that generally provide higher quality tags can be given advantage over sources that often provide bad, inaccurate or personal tags.
+Every source has its own score multiplier, so sources that generally provide higher quality tags can be given advantage over sources that often provide bad, inaccurate or personal tags.

 #### Split score multiplier
-There is a score multiplier for modifying the score of the base tag from a tag that got split up, this enables you to decide whether to keep, prefer or ban the base tag.
-For example, lets say we have 'Alternative Rock' with a score of
-10. It will end up as Alternative with score 10, Rock with score 10, and Alternative Rock with score 10 * <splitscore>.
+There is a score multiplier for modifying the score of the base tag from a tag that got split up by space, this enables you to decide whether to keep, prefer or ban the base tags.
+For example, lets say we have 'Alternative Rock' with a score of `1`.
+It will end up as Alternative with score `1`, Rock with score `1` and Alternative Rock with score `1 * <splitscore>`.
 So if you don't want to keep Alternative Rock, just set it to 0.

 #### Artist score multiplier